telerik/reporting-docs/knowledge-base/how-to-use-html5-viewer-in-vue-js.md

 ---
-title: How to use HTML5 Report Viewer in Vue.js
+title: Report Viewer and Designer in Vue
-description: How to use HTML5 Report Viewer in Vue.js
+description: "Learn how to implement the HTML5 Report Viewer and Web Report Designer in a Vue application."
 type: how-to
-page_title: HTML5 Report Viewer in Vue.js
+page_title: Using the Report Viewer and Designer in Vue
-slug: how-to-use-html5-viewer-in-vue-js
+slug: how-to-use-viewer-and-designer-in-vue
 position:
-tags: vue,viewer,report,reporting
+tags: vue,viewer,report,designer,reporting
 ticketid:
 res_type: kb
 ---